-It is why in recent times, garlic has become a well-known health-promoting herb.
+Garlic is an inseparable part of famous cuisines and a natural remedy for many ailments.
+It is why, in recent times, garlic has become a well-known health-promoting herb.
 You might be curious to know if you can turn this goodness into juice.
 And, if yes, then how?

 Table of Contents

-However, fresh garlic juice alone would be slightly harder to gulp down the throat.
+However, fresh garlic juice alone would be slightly more complicated to gulp down the throat.
 You might have to combine other ingredients with it to balance out the taste and make it more pleasant.
 Also, consuming raw garlic can lead to an upset stomach if you are unfamiliar with intense flavors.
-So, start slow to get used to it and avoid overdoing it with loads of cloves.
+So, start slowly to get used to it and avoid overdoing it with loads of cloves.
 This way, you’ll benefit from the rich nutrients present naturally in garlic.

-Juicing garlic requires little preparation before you finally convert it into liquid form.
-Follow the step-by-step process mentioned below to yield a decent quality juice from your garlic cloves.
+Juicing garlic requires a little preparation before finally converting it into liquid form.
+Follow the step-by-step process below to yield a decent-quality juice from your garlic cloves.

+Carefully peel away the outer skin from each clove.
 It is necessary to prep the garlic well, peeling off the paper-like wrapper around the cloves.
-It is because this part is not juiceable, and it might result in clogging up the juicer.
-You can also get pre-peeled versions in the market, but they possess a risk of bacterial accumulation.
+This part is not juiceable and might result in clogging up the juicer.

-Once you successfully remove the garlic’s outer and inner purple skin, it’s time to give the cloves a good thorough rinse.
+Once you successfully remove the garlic’s outer and inner purple skin, it’s time to give the cloves a good, thorough rinse.
 Never put them directly into the juicer without proper cleaning.
-The reason is that they grow below the ground, and you need to remove all the possible traces of dirt and soil that might be present.
+They grow below the ground, and you need to remove all possible traces of dirt and soil.

 Garlic Juice Recipes You Should Try

 Now that you have decided to give garlic juice a chance, we suggest you start with these simple yet effective recipes.
 What’s the wait for then!

 - Two garlic cloves